awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.run-application-java.TryDaxHelper.md

 The other `TryDaxHelper` methods \(`createTable`, `writeData`, `deleteTable`\) are for setting up and tearing down the DynamoDB table and its data\.

 You can modify the program in several ways\.
 For example:
 + Use different provisioned throughput settings for the table\.
 + Modify the size of each item written \(see the `stringSize` variable in the `writeData` method\)\.
 + Modify the number of `GetItem`, `Query` and `Scan` tests, and their parameters\.
 + Comment out the lines containing `helper.CreateTable` and `helper.DeleteTable` \(if you do not want to create and delete the table each time you run the program\)\.

 **Note**
 To run this program, you must include both the DAX Java client and the AWS SDK for Java in your classpath\.
-See [Step 4a: \(Java\) Run the Sample Application](DAX.client.run-application-java.md) for an example of setting your `CLASSPATH` variable\.
+See [Java and DAX](DAX.client.run-application-java.md) for an example of setting your `CLASSPATH` variable\.

 ```
 import java.util.Arrays;